DanThePanMan/100-days-of-code/log.md

 **Thoughts**
 Could not learned a lot today because I was travelling today, but I tried my best to learn more

+### Day 27, December 20, 2023
+**Today's Progress**:
+Learned some advanced list methods for javascript

+**Thoughts**
+Honestly this was very interesting, and i am happy that I have a lot  more tools for building website now